aep-dev/aep.dev/aip/general/0213/aip.md

 However, there are also cases where common structures are valuable, especially where a concept is well-known and it is sufficiently clear that it will not change.
+Having a single representation of these common structures is valuable because it avoids disrepancies between APIs in things like how dates or monetary values are represented.
+It also enables shared libraries for common operations, such as basic arithmetic on monetary values.

 Common components serve this use case.
-This AIP defines those common components.

 ## Guidance